base-org/web/apps/base-docs/base-learn/docs/exercise-contracts.md

 ---
 title: 'Exercise Contracts'
-description: A list of verified unit test contracts for Base Camp exercises.
+description: A list of verified unit test contracts for Base Learn exercises.
-keywords: [Solidity, Base Camp, NFT]
+keywords: [Solidity, Base Learn, NFT]
 hide_table_of_contents: false
 ---

-Many of the sections in Base Camp contain an exercise to test your knowledge on the material you have just completed.
+Many of the sections in Base Learn contain an exercise to test your knowledge on the material you have just completed.
 We tell you **what** to do, but not **how** to do it.
 You have to apply your knowledge and demonstrate the new abilities you have earned.

 Upon success, you'll be granted a non-transferable, or soulbound, NFT as a memento of your learning.
 You can track your progress on the [progress page].